-Students will be able to identify words with prefixes.
+Students will be able to identify words with prefixes and determine their meaning.

 - Gather students together.
 Tell students that today, they will learn about prefixes and root words.

 - Have students recall previous knowledge about prefixes and root words.

 - Write this list of words on the board: refill, rewind, reenter, redo.
 Ask students to describe what they notice about these words.
 Students will most like say that words all begin with “re.”